api-platform/docs/deployment/kubernetes.md

 ### 1. Always version your images (recommended)

-Change the version in the attribut "appVersion" in Chart.yaml and tag the images.
+Change the version in the attribut "appVersion" in Chart.yaml and tag the images with this version.
 You can upgrade with the same command from the installation and pass all parameters.
-Just replace `helm install ...` with `helm upgrade ...`

 ### 2. Use :latest tags